 The Mill and Estates have annual training program based on a training need analysis carried out at the operating unit level for each work-station and work area covering staff, workers and contractors.
 The program includes the frequency of training/retraining on an annual basis.
 Training includes formal courses conducted using external resources and "on-the job" instruction and briefing.
-For example, the first aid training was conducted in July at estate level and in August at SOU level, FFB transport contractor training on July 2012, and Tractor driver safety training on July 2012, fire drill on January and February 2012 which include search and rescue training etc.
+For example, the first aid training was conducted in 10 September 2012 at estate level, FFB transport contractor training on 24 July 2012, and Tractor driver safety training on 18 June 2012, fire drill at mill on January which include search and rescue training and PPE and chemical handling training on 22 June 2012 etc.